qdm12/gluetun-wiki/setup/advanced/control-server.md

     apikey = "myapikey"
     ```

+    You can generate an api key with `docker run --rm qmcgaw/gluetun genkey`.

 ### Default behavior

 - Authentication configuration file specified: any server route not defined in the configuration will not be accessible.